cleggevans/YesNoMarkets/README.md

 # YesNoMarket

-A decentralized prediction market platform built on **BNB Chain**, similar to Polymarket.
+A decentralized prediction market platform built on **BNB Chain**.
 Users can create markets, buy/sell shares, and resolve outcomes.

 ## 🌐 Built on BNB Chain